insaindesign/grabbit/README.md

 **From this folder in terminal**
 `casperjs gorabbitgo.js`

-All the saved screenshots will be in the 'out' folder, within this directory.
+All the saved screenshots will be in the `out` folder, within this directory.